Credit Agricole Asia brokerage sale deadline extended

-PARIS, June 28 (Reuters) - China’s CITIC Securities said on Friday that it had agreed to extend by a month a deadline for a final deal to acquire French bank Credit Agricole’s CLSA Asian brokerage unit.
+PARIS (Reuters) - China’s CITIC Securities (600030.SS) said on Friday that it had agreed to extend by a month a deadline for a final deal to acquire French bank Credit Agricole’s (CAGR.PA) CLSA Asian brokerage unit.

 Earlier this month, sources had told Reuters that the $1.25 billion agreement had hit a snag in Taiwan as regulators resisted a plan for CITIC, a Chinese company, to own an entity on Taiwanese turf.